 You have probably heard of a drone antenna if you are a drone enthusiast.
-This page will give you a clear understanding of what a drone antenna is and offers you some of the best choices regarding drone antennas.
+This page will give you a clear understanding of what a drone antennas is and offers you some of the best choices in our drone FPV antenna comparison.

 There are a lot of factors to be considered when choosing the best drone antenna.
 The best antenna is not necessarily the one that will fly the furthest.
 Other factors such as interference, dropped frames etc. must be considered before deciding on which is the best.